jorisvandijk/joriscodes/docs/linux/distraction-free-youtube.md

 ---

 # Distraction free YouTube videos
 I'm trying to only enjoy content I like.
 I try not to get involved in social media.
 Not to get into that trap of watching one thing followed by the next, and then the next thing.
-I don't do Twiter, I don't do Facebook, I don't do Instagram, I don't do Tiktok.
+I don't do Twitter, I don't do Facebook, I don't do Instagram, I don't do Tiktok.
 I do like some content on YouTube.
 This presents me with a problem.
 If I were to go to the site they offer, I'd watch the video I came for and then I'd watch the next one they offer, and then the following and then... well, you get the idea.
 This is a rabbit hole I want to not get into.
 Hence I found a solution to this, by making sure I only watch what I like and nothing more.

 **<center>Never open the YouTube website in your browser.</center>**